renzol2/brain/docs/sampling-signal-processing.md

 - signals at or below -48 dBFS will be unresolvable from the noise floor

 Reducing the bit depth, and therefore dynamic range, does _not_ reduce the number of samples taken (the sample rate).
-We can still represent high frequency content, but reducing the bit depth reduces the dynamic range at which we can represent the audio content.
+We can still represent high [[docs/frequency]] content, but reducing the bit depth reduces the dynamic range at which we can represent the audio content.

 ### Dither

 Periodic signals exhibit a regular, predictable pattern of quantization error.

 - smooth signals take on a more square-like appearance
-- low amplitude signals have access to fewer resolution points, and are therefore particularly prone
+- low [[amplitude]] signals have access to fewer resolution points, and are therefore particularly prone
 - results in additional high-frequency components in the spectrum, also called harmonic distortion

 **Dither** is a small amount of low-level noise added to an analog signal, prior to sampling/quantization, in order to randomize (and therefore eliminate) quantization error.